 Grey wolves are doing just that in Wisconsin.

-Today there are almost 800 grey wolves in Wisconsin.
+Today there areover 800 grey wolves in Wisconsin.
 That’s enough for them to be taken off the endangered species list.

 Wolves are also making a comeback in Yellowstone National Park, Isle Royal, the Rocky Mountains, and other states in the Great Lakes region.

-“The biology of wolves allows them to repopulate distant areas quickly,” says University of Wisconsin—Madison assistant professor of environmental studies Adrian Treves.
+“The biology of wolves allows them to repopulate distant areas quickly,” says University of Wisconsin—Madison associatet professor of environmental studies Adrian Treves.

 Treves, who studies endangered carnivores, also cites deer population recovery, forest recovery, endangered species protections and changing human attitudes as factors in the wolf revival process.